tylim88/styled-break/README.md

 ### Function Interpolation

-Of course you can also interpolate function just like you do in Styled Component (because that is the whole point), however you need Styled Component `css` helper function.
+Of course you can also interpolate function just like you do in Styled Component (because that is the whole point), simply use Styled Component `css` helper function.

 ```jsx
 import {css} from styled-components